$L^p$-spectral triples and $p$-quantum compact metric spaces: Introduction

-In Subsection \ref{DOUHF}, we prove a similar result for $L^p$ UHF-algebras motivated by the general C* AF-algebra setting provided in \cite{CI}.
+In Section \ref{DOUHF}, motivated by the general C* AF-algebra setting provided in \cite{CI}, we prove a similar result for $L^p$ UHF-algebras.
 To do so, we first develop a convenient equivalent definition for $L^p$ UHF-algebras of infinite tensor product type, which were originally defined in \cite{NCP13_2}.
 Roughly speaking, given a sequence $d \colon \Z_{\geq 0} \to \Z_{\geq 2}$, we say that $A$ is an $L^p$ UHF-algebra associated to the sequence $d$ if it is isometrically isomorphic to

 where each $A_n$ is algebraically isomorphic to $ M_{d(1)\cdots d(n)}(\C)$, and the norm on $A_n$ comes from carefully representing it on an $L^p$-space built recursively, via spatial tensor products, from the representation of $A_{n-1}$.
 The precise definition we will use is contained in Definition \ref{Prob_leq_>} and the subsequent discussion.
 This naturally represents $A$ on $L^p(\mu_{\geq 0})$, where $\mu_{\geq 0}$ is a measure built from the representation of each $A_n$ (which we take to satisfy some finite dimensional assumptions, see \ref{A1}-\ref{A4} below).
-In turn, this allows us to define inclusion and projection maps to the measure spaces on which $A$ and each $A_n$ are represented.
+In turn, this allows us to define inclusion and projection maps within the $L^p$-spaces on which $A$ and each $A_n$ are represented.
 These structural maps, together with any sequence of real numbers $(\alpha_{n})_{n=0}^\infty$ with $\alpha_0=0$ and $\alpha_n \to \infty$ give rise to a Dirac operator on $A$ given by

 where each $P_n \colon L^p(\mu_{\geq 0}) \to L^p(\mu_{\geq 0})$ is an idempotent obtained by composing the projection and inclusion aforementioned.
 We then prove the following result

 \begin{reptheorem}{UHFpST} Let $p \in [1, \infty)$, let $A=A(d,\rho)$ be an $L^p$ UHF-algebra as defined in \eqref{UHFLP} and also satisfying assumptions \ref{A1}-\ref{A4}, and let $(\alpha_{n})_{n=0}^\infty$ with $\alpha_0=0$ and $\alpha_n \to \infty$.
 Then, $(A, L^p(\mu_{\geq 0}), D_\alpha)$ is an $L^p$-spectral triple as in Definition \ref{LpST}. \end{reptheorem}